A key question to consider when looking to have a home battery installed is where to put it.

 As a guide to the space needed to install a battery, note that the battery inverter and batteries need to be within 1m of each other, and their dimensions are:

-- Our most popular battery enclosure, which takes up to 6 batteries: 60cm wide, 80cm tall, 50cm deep
+Our most popular battery enclosure, which takes up to 6 batteries: 60cm wide, 80cm tall, 60cm deep (weight approx. 30kg) – see pictures above

 If you have any questions about locating a battery system, or any questions in general about home battery storage systems, please don’t hesitate to get in touch.